smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_file.md

 # __How to Upload & Delete a File from the ThanoSQL Workspace Database__
 ## __How to Upload a File to the ThanoSQL Workspace Database__

 You can use ThanoSQL's REST API to remotely send and upload files to your ThanoSQL storage and insert them into any of your table within the database.
+The default root folder for all user files in ThanoSQL is set to "drive."

 !!! warning "__Warning__"
     - File API supports image, audio, and video data with the following extensions: